-Dr. Wong is a hepatologist with expertise in caring for patients across the continuum of liver conditions from diagnosis to liver transplant.
+Dr. Wong is a transplant hepatologist with expertise in caring for patients across the continuum of liver disease from diagnosis to post-liver transplantation.
 She practices at Ronald Reagan UCLA Medical Center and the Pfleger Liver Institute.

 Dr. Wong also conducts public health research to improve the quality of care and health outcomes for populations with chronic liver disease.
 Her research leverages epidemiological and health services methods to perform multilevel risk assessments in populations with chronic liver disease to achieve earlier detection of liver disease and reduce barriers to health care access and utilization for groups with socioeconomic disparities.